Vandetanib (By mouth)

 - Take your medicine as directed.

-- Swallow the tablets whole.
+- Swallow the tablet whole with water.
 Do not break, crush, or chew it.

 - If you have trouble swallowing the tablets: